Wetlands

 Wetlands are described as lands that are seasonally or permanently flooded by shallow water as well as lands where the water table is close to the surface; in either case the presence of abundant water has caused the formation of waterlogged (hydric) soils and has favoured the dominance of water-loving (hydrophytic) or water-loving plants.
 The Province identifies wetlands based on the current state of the land regardless of the cause.
 Short-term inundation of land due to annual beaver activity or poor drainage does not create a wetland.
 However, if these conditions persist over the long-term (five to15 years) wetland vegetation and soils could become established and lead to the identification of these lands as wetland.

-The Ministry of Natural Resources recently estimated (in 2008) that there are 51,000 hectares of wetland in the City of Ottawa.
+The Ministry of Natural Resources estimated in 2008 that there are 51,000 hectares of wetland in the City of Ottawa.
 This represents approximately 18 per cent of the City’s total land mass.
 As of 2008, only 21,000 hectares of the City’s wetlands had been evaluated using the Ontario Wetland Evaluation System.

 Four major types of wetlands are recognized in Ontario